Undergraduate Research Opportunities

 Undergraduate research in Italian Studies, Italian Cinema, Italian Art, Italian Literature, Italian Culture, and World Cinema

-Dr. Victoria Surliuga is seeking undergraduate students interested in doing research in Italian Studies and related fields.
+Dr. Victoria Surliuga is seeking undergraduate students interested in doing research in Italian Studies and the fields listed above.
 Read more about Dr. Surliuga's work here:

 CONTACT: Dr. Victoria Surliuga, Associate Professor of Italian, Department of Classical and Modern Languages and Literatures